Is Black Still a Trendy Hardware Finish for 2025?

 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.

-If you ask me (which you are, by the way), black is still a good choice.
-While it’s TRENDY on some surfaces (bathroom fixtures, door hardware and kitchen faucets), it’s TIMELESS on others.
-While its popularity is SLIGHTLY waning in certain styles of homes, it’s going strong in others.
+If you ask me (which you are, by the way), black is still reasonable for the average home.
+Trendy?
+Kind of, but it’s on the other side of the hill.
+Timeless?
+Nooooo, but it certainly has its place for a while.
+While its popularity is waning significantly in certain styles of homes, it’s going strong in others.

 What does this mean?

-There was a time (like in the last five years) when you could go into any newly built ‘average‘ home and find black on EVERY SINGLE metal finish, top to bottom.
-And while you’ll still see a lot of it, many builders and homeowners are shifting their sights back to the brighter end of things – polished nickel, chrome and a dab of gold here and there.
+There was a time (like in the last five years) when you could go into any newly built ‘average‘ home and find black on every metal finish, top to bottom.
+And while you’ll still see a lot of it, many builders and homeowners are shifting their sights back to the brighter end of things – polished nickel, chrome, and a dab of gold here and there.

 Dining room with transitional farmhouse modern style home decor.
 Sherwin Williams Alabaster, best warm white paint color on walls.
 Kylie M Interiors Edesign, client photo

-When designing or renovating a home that can last through various trends/owners, you need to consider VERSATILITY and FLEXIBILITY.
+When designing or renovating a home that can last through various trends and owners, you must consider versatility and flexibility.
 So, let’s look at the WHAT, WHY, and HOW to see what might work for you.

 MAKE A PLAN FOR YOUR METAL FINISHES

-YES, black is still trendy for metal finishes in a home.
-However, for the sake of future trends and owners, you should make a PLAN for your metal finishes.
+Yes, black is still trendy for some metal finishes in a home.
+However, for future trends and owners, you should make a plan.

 Why?

-Because not only do you want there to be a purposeful flow from room to room, but you also want to make sure you protect your investment so that it holds its esthetic value as long as possible.
+You want a purposeful flow from room to room and protect your investment so that it holds its aesthetic value as long as possible.

-This is even MORE important if you have a home that isn’t built to be a specific style of home, i.e., an authentic farmhouse or mid-century modern style home.
+This is even more important if you have a home that isn’t built to be a specific style, such as an authentic farmhouse or an actual mid-century modern home.

 Why?